algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ```
 Intent: How do I sign in?
 Tags: Role - Student
-Response: To sign in into the student portal, start by installing ...
+Response: To sign in, visit the student portal at https://portal.learn.edu/sign-in and enter your classroom ID, email, and password.
 ```

 ```
 Intent: How do I sign in?
 Tags: Role - Teacher
-Response: To sign in into your account, go to ...
+Response: To sign in into your account, go to https://app.learn.edu/sign-in and enter your email and password.
 ```

 ```
 Intent: How do I sign in?
 Tags: Role - Parent
-Response: To view your child's progress, you need an invite from ...
+Response: To view your child's progress, you need an invite from the classroom teacher.
+The link to visit the student progress page will be included within the invitation email.
 ```

 #### Tag 1: Education Stage